Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Seeded graph matching via JOFC

 where $d(\cdot,\cdot)$ is the Euclidean distance between points in $\mathbb{R}^d$.
-For $(i,j)\in S$, we impute $\delta(i,j)=0$ and commensurability error reduces simply to the squared Euclidean distance between embedded matched vertices.
+For $(i,j)\in S^{p,q}$, we impute $\delta^{p,q}(i,j)=0$ and commensurability error between two graphs reduces simply to the squared Euclidean distance between embedded matched vertices.
 The commensurability error captures how well the embedding preserves the partial graph matching provided by the seeding.

 Note that even if the commensurability of the embedding is small, the embedded points may poorly preserve the original within-graph dissimilarities, which is captured by the fidelity of our embedding.
-The within-graph squared {\it fidelity error} of the embedding of $\gD^{(1)}_{1,1}$ is given by
+The within-graph squared {\it fidelity error} of the embedding of $\gD^{(p)}_{1,1}$ is given by